shannonfarvolden/html-css-workshop/slides/workshop.md

 ### By the end of the workshop you will:

-- Create your very own single profile page in HTML, CSS and JavaScript
+- Create your very own single profile page in HTML and CSS

 Here's what you'll create today!
-[IMAGE HERE]

-- **Deploy your single profile page to Github Pages**
+[IMAGE AND DEMO OF WHAT SINGLE PROFILE PAGE WILL LOOK LIKE]

 ---

 ### And by doing so, you will:

-- Understand what HTML, CSS and JavaScript means and their roles in web development
+- Understand what HTML and CSS means and their roles in web development
 - Inspect website elements using Google Chrome Developer Tools

 ---